GetPageSpeed/nginx-extras-docs/docs/lua/lmdb.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-lmdb [v1.4.2](https://github.com/Kong/lua-resty-lmdb/releases/tag/v1.4.2){target=_blank} released on Mar 26 2024.
+This document describes lua-resty-lmdb [v1.4.3](https://github.com/Kong/lua-resty-lmdb/releases/tag/v1.4.3){target=_blank} released on Aug 19 2024.

 <hr />